adriancs2/auto-folder-backup/README.md

 ## Setup Windows Task Scheduler

+Run the program `Setup.exe`, it has a built-in function to easily create the Windows Task Scheduler for performing automatic backup.

+If you would like to manually create the task scheduler, you may set it to run as follow:

 - Open Windows Task Scheduler, create a Task.
 - Set the task scheduler's action to run [auto_folder_backup.exe]
 - Run the task scheduler with administrative user or System